How the National NAACP Began

 • it uses the courts, state and federal, to secure justice and level barriers;

-• it works for the enactment of national, state and local laws to protect civil rights and ban racial discrimination;
+• it works for the enactment of national, state, and local laws to protect civil rights and ban racial discrimination;

-• it engages in selective buying campaigns, picketing and direct action programs.
+• it engages in selective buying campaigns, picketing, and direct action programs.

-The basic policies of the Association are developed at it annual convention by delegates elected to represent local NAACP units.
+The basic policies of the Association are developed at its annual convention by delegates elected to represent local NAACP units.
 In the form of resolutions, policies are presented to the National Board of Directors for ratification.

 Who We Are